TrysonHardie/GUI-Maker/README.md

 ## Mission:
 ***
-Help people to save their time for making GUIs.
+Help people to save their time spent on making GUIs.

 ## Detailed Description: